imvulpi/old-HarmoniaUI/README.md

 The UI works with basic Godot control nodes and if some kind of migration is needed then control nodes can be converted to containers.

-Join our [Discord](https://discord.com/invite/rgsGFsGQsg) to be a member in our community.
+Join our [Discord](https://discord.com/invite/rgsGFsGQsg) to be a member in our community 😎

 ## Plans for the future: